kanishka-linux/inquisitive/README.md

-# Inquisitive: A personal self-hosted knowledge base with touch of LLM/RAG
+# Inquisitive: A personal self-hosted knowledge base with a touch of LLM/RAG

 **Inquisitive** is a fully self-hosted LLM/RAG based application that allows you to create your own personal knowledge base which you can easily search and organize.